Schedule an intake

 How often will we meet?

-Generally, I see my patients once a week.
-We will agree upon a time that will be held for you each week.
-In some circumstances, I see patients every other week.
-We will discuss this when developing a treatment plan.
+Typically, I see my patients once a week.
+After our first session we will agree upon a time that will be held for you each week.
+We will discuss frequency of sessions and length of treatment in more detail when we developing a treatment plan.

 Do you accept insurance?